neo-project/neo-dev-portal/docs/n3/develop/write/1_dotnet.md

 ### Create a project using templates with Terminal

 ```
-dotnet new neocontract
+dotnet new neocontractowner
 ```

-The project name defaults to the name of the current directory, you can also specify the project name with `-n, --name <name>`, e.g. `dotnet new neocontract -n MyFirstContract`.
+The project name defaults to the name of the current directory, you can also specify the project name with `-n, --name <name>`, e.g. `dotnet new neocontractowner -n MyFirstContract`.

 ### Create a project using templates with Visual Studio